2. A reference to or constituting the nucleus of a cell.

 It consists primarily of proteinacous, colloidal material in which the nucleolus, chromatin, linin (threadlike), and various submicroscopic particles are dispersed.

-2. The process which keeps stars, like the sun, luminous for billions of years.
+Nuclear fusion is the system which keeps stars, like the Sun, luminous for billions of years.

 In general, nuclear fusion involves the "fusing" together of atomic nuclei of low mass to form heavier nuclei.
 A vast amount of energy is released in the process.